 The Council has produced a data base of HMOs using Student Council Tax Exemptions and Licensing information which will be used to calculate the density of HMOs.
 As much of the data is derived from Council Tax data, for data protection reasons, individual HMOs will not be identified on the website.
-To help agents and applicants assess the density in an area, a map showing the density by post code will be provided.
+To help agents and applicants assess the density in an area, a map showing the density by post code is available.
 While this will not show the density for a particular 100m radius it will provide a guide to the density in particular areas.
-The HMO Density Map by Postcode can viewed here....
+The HMO Density Map by Postcode can viewed here.
 If you intend to submit a planning application and wish to know the percentage of HMOs in the 100m radius around a specific property, please use the Pre-Application Service here.

 Article 4 to Control Small HMOs